salesforce/LAVIS/dataset_card/snli_visual_entailment.md

 ## Description
 (from https://arxiv.org/abs/1811.10582)

+**The SNLI_VE dataset is built on top of Flickr30k.
+See downloading scripts below.**

 Distribution by Split
 The data details of train, dev and test split is shown below.
 The instances of three labels (entailment, neutral and contradiction) are evenly distributed for each split.